cherryot02/SQL-Injections/Following-steps.md

 Stuff like that.<br />

 With SQL injections, we are basically doing the same thing except we have those in the input section where you would usually type in some information. <br />
-Most databases will most likely have some type of relational tables labeled with some possible PII, which is the most likely the target of a cyber criminal who is into injections. <br />
+Most databases will most likely have some type of relational tables labeled with some possible PII, which is the most likely the target of a cyber criminal <br />
+who will exploit that. <br />
 With my little knowledge, I do know that the SQL injections may not work for every databases unless they are using SQL, and with most modern companies, <br />
 I am pretty sure they have a more secured environment and good code for attack like these to not happen. <br />